dekoza/mtgpl/RTR.rst

 Selesnya Charm
-    Choose one — Target creature gets +2/+2 and gains trample until end of turn
+    Choose one — Target creature gets +2/+2 and gains trample until end of turn;

-     or exile target creature with power 5 or greater
+    or exile target creature with power 5 or greater;
     or put a 2/2 white Knight creature token with vigilance onto the battlefield.

 Selesnya Guildgate